hawkular/hawkular-apm-opentracing-javascript/examples/node-browser/README.md

-# Browser and Node.js Example App with Hawkular-APM OpenTracing Implementation
+# Browser and Node.js Example App with Hawkular-APM OpenTracing

-Example application demonstrating usage of OpenTracing API with Hawkular-APM implementation.
+Example application demonstrating tracing requests from a web browser to Node.js app.

 ## Build & Run
 ```shell